forkozi/QChecker/README.md

 **1. Create Q-Checker and PDAL Python environments**

 The recommended way to create the necessary Python environments relies on the two environment files (.yml) that are included in this repository.
-To create each environment, run the following commands at the base Anaconda prompt:
+To create each environment, run the following commands at the base Anaconda prompt, where <env_*.yml> are the full paths to the Q-Checker and PDAL environment.yml files:

 *Modified arcgispro-py 3 environment*
 ```